MRCIEU/gwas-vcf-specification/GWASv1.0.md

 | SI    | Accuracy score of summary data imputation                          | NO       |
 | NC    | Number of cases used to estimate genetic effect                    | NO       |
 | ID    | Study variant identifier                                           | NO       |

+##### 3 Multi-allelic variants

+Genomic positions with more than one variant should be stored on a single row as shown above (rs9442385).
+This is not currently an essential requirement of the VCF format per se but duplicate variant IDs are not permitted and consistent approach is needed.